OpenEvalProject/evals/manuscripts/elife-96543/v1/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/96543/elife-96543-fig10-v1.jpg)

 **Figure 10.:** (a, b) Total distance traveled by the subject before and after activation or inhibition of the paraventricular nucleus (PVN) oxytocin (OT) neurons (n = 5). (c, d) Total distance traveled by the subject before and after activation or inhibition of the PVN OT neurons projections to the medial prefrontal cortex (mPFC) (n = 5).
 Error bars indicate SEM.
-Statistical analyses were performed with paired samples t-tests.Figure 10—source data 1.
+Statistical analyses were performed with paired samples t-tests.

 To confirm that ChR2 or eNpHR3.0 stimulation indeed induced neural activation or inhibition, we used light to stimulate the brain through an optical fiber when voles were alone in their home cage, and subsequently determined neural activation or inhibition by c-Fos staining one and a half hours after light stimulation.

-## Fiber photometry
+### Fiber photometry

 To record the fluorescence signals of the OT1.0 sensor during various pup-directed behaviors, virgin voles were anesthetized with 1–2% isoflurane and immobilized on a stereotaxic device (RWD, China).
 Then, 300 nl AAV9-hSyn-OT1.0 or AAV9-hSyn-OTmut virus was injected into the left side of mPFC (AP: 2.2 mm ML: 0.3, DV: 1.8).
 After the injection, a 200 μm optical fiber was implanted ~100 μm above the injection site and fixed with dental cement.
 After 2 weeks of recovery, the optic fiber was connected to the fiber photometry system (QAXK-FPS-LED, ThinkerTech, Nanjing, China) through a patch cable.
 This system can reduce the effects of motion artifacts by simultaneously recording signals stimulated by a 405 nm light source.
 To avoid bleaching the sensor, the 470 nm laser power at the tip of the fiber was adjusted to 50 μW.
 Voles were placed in test cages and allowed to move freely for at least 20 min to acclimate to the environment.
 Then, a pup was placed in the cage at a distance from the testing vole.
 If the vole ignored the pup completely or attacked the pup, gently remove the pup and introduce another pup ~60 s later to stimulate more interaction.
 This process was repeated 3–6 times, and then the vole exhibiting pup-care behavior was allowed to freely interact with the last introduced pup until the vole crouched over the pup for more than 10 s, after which the pups were removed for about 60 s and reintroduced.
 This latter process was repeated 3–4 times.
 After the pup test, we subsequently placed an object (a vole-sized plastic toy) into the cage and recorded four voles that investigated the object 3–6 times.